drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 The transition from college coding to professional software engineering was, however, much rougher than a game of Flappy Bird.
 At the outset, I expected the company to spoon-feed me tasks and solutions to implement, following the classic 'monkey see, monkey do' approach.
 Little did I know, I was in for a surprise.

-As I progressed through my career, I discovered that the journey of a software engineer isn't a flat line—it's an inverted pyramid.
+As I progressed through my career, I discovered that the journey of a software engineer isn't a flat line-it's an inverted pyramid.
 Picture a pyramid turned upside-down, each level representing a new stage in problem-solving maturity, with a widening scope of influence and impact as you ascend.

 ## Stage 1: The Couch Potato - "I'll just wait here for instructions."